March 13, 2018

 The Friends of the Pawnee Bill Ranch Association is a 501(c)3 organization dedicated to the support of the Pawnee Bill Ranch.
 The ranch association helps support the Wild West Show, ranch maintenance, collections acquisition and care and much more.

 The Pawnee Bill Ranch, a division of the Oklahoma Historical Society, is located on Blue Hawk Peak, one-half mile west of Pawnee on US 64.
-The mission of the Oklahoma Historical Society is to collect, preserve and share the history and culture of the state of Oklahoma.
+The mission of the Oklahoma Historical Society is to collect, preserve and share the history and culture of the state of Oklahoma and its people.
 Founded in 1893 by members of the Territorial Press Association, the OHS maintains museums, historic sites and affiliates across the state.
 Through its research archives, exhibits, educational programs and publications the OHS chronicles the rich history of Oklahoma.
 For more information about the OHS, please visit www.okhistory.org.